feiye-vims/schism-tut/docs/share-your-own-tutorials/share-your-own-tutorials.md

 ---
 ```
 You can use `docs/compound-flood/compound-flood.md` as a template.
-1. In the \*.md file of each page, set the "parent" to be the same as your tutorial's title in the previous step, for example:
+1. In the \*.md files of other pages, set the "parent" to be the same as your tutorial's title in the previous step, for example:
 ```markdown
 ---
 layout: default